christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 Many of us might be messed up with Python packages or modules.

-There are many ways to install Python and its modules or packages:
+There are many ways to install Python and its modules or packages: system package manager, python package managers, ...
+These package managers install packages in different directories.

-- with the package managers: system package manager, python package managers, ...
+Moreover, the virtual environment managers will demultiply the number of directories in which packages can be found...

-- with virtual environment managers
+After a while, your system might be completely inconsistent.

 ### Package managers